 . . .
 65 percent of adults disagreed with the statement that “it is morally wrong to gamble.”
 Seventy-five percent of Roman Catholics disagreed with the statement, as did 43 percent of white evangelical Protestants….
 Gambling has become so commonplace, so much a part of American life, that Americans have forgotten the older arguments against betting.

-It would probably surprise most people today to learn that the old Christian ethic disapproved of gambling not so much because a gambler might lose bets and harm his family, although that was part of it.
-The larger concern was that he might win bets and harm other families.
+It would probably surprise most people today to learn that the old Christian ethic disapproved of gambling not so much because a gambler might lose money and harm his family, although that was part of it; the larger concern was that he might win money and harm other families.
 (Plundering for fun: The moral problem with gambling has as much to do with winning as with losing, by Timothy Lamer.
 World Magazine, February 24, 2007, Vol. 22, No. 7)

 The19th-century theologians Charles Hodge and R. L. Dabney both argued that gambling is a sin.
 Gambling violates the Eighth Commandment to love your neighbor as yourself because the eighth commandment requires “the lawful procuring and furthering the wealth and outward estate of ourselves and others,” said Dabney (Ibid).
 Gambling either harms your own finances or that of someone else.
 Dabney argued that giving up our money voluntarily is still a sin because a gambler’s motive in gambling is “namely: the hope of plundering his rival” (The Practical Philosophy, Quoted in Ibid).

 Gambling is like robbery because when you win money from a casino you are really taking it from some other person who lost money moments before.
-It is not only a sin to gamble, it is even a sin to pretend-gamble.
+It is not only a sin to gamble, it is even a sin to pretend-gamble; I will explain.

 I either partly awoke at that point or continued to dream; I asked God what the meaning was, and it came to me that whenever a person wins money in gambling at a casino it is taking money from someone else who had already lost money to the casino.
-It was not merely taking money from casinos, because they would not have any if they did not take money from other people every day.
 Because winning money by gambling is taking money from people, it is sort of like eating human flesh.
-Therefore, playing poker, and other gambling games, with fake money is like pretending to eat human flesh, because you are pretending to take money from people.
+Therefore, playing poker and other gambling games with fake money, is like pretending to eat human flesh, because you are pretending to take money from people.
+And God does NOT approve.

 Gambling has a long history; it existed in ancient Egypt, Greece, and Rome, and for just as long it has caused social problems: